 Thrifty travelers should also consider hostels.
 They offer inexpensive and very comfortable accommodation.
 Hostels often allow you to meet interesting people from all over the world which is a wonderful experience in itself.
 Travelers can book hostels through HIhostel.
 If one purchases a membership they receive discounts at every HIhostel they stay at.
 If you haven’t stayed in a hostel since 1999, give them another look!

 Similar to how talking to airlines can help one find better deals on flights so can talking to a manager at the hotel directly.
 Ask for a room on the first floor, if they can’t accommodate this request, they often come up with other ways to make you happy like a room upgrade.
 Also, don’t forget to ask for the AAA and or the AARP discounts!
 Get all of what’s coming to you!

 I Want to Travel but I don’t want to Plan every Detail

 If traveling is something you want to do but do not want to go through the hassle of planning then book a package deal.

 Book a trip with Go-Today.
 One can find destinations all around the world.
-For example one can book a 6 night trip, 3 nights in London and 3 nights in Rome for $1199.
+For example one can book a 6-night trip, 3 nights in London and 3 nights in Rome for $1199.
 That includes airfare and hotels.

 Traveling with a family

-Traveling with a family is going to add costs onto any vacation plans.
+Traveling with a family is going to add costs to any vacation plans.
 Families looking to take a trip should consider looking at Trafalgar Tours.
 Trafalgar takes families all over the United States and the world.